Indigauge/bevy-mod-indigauge/README.md

 - Lightweight event macros: `ig_info!`, `ig_warn!`, `ig_error!`, …
 - Built-in **Feedback UI panel** for in-game bug reports & suggestions
 - Works on both **native** and **WASM** builds*
+- **Tracing support** — log events to the Indigauge API through tracing

 > [!WARNING]
 > On wasm builds, the panic handler is disabled.
 No crash reports will be sent as events to the Indigauge API.